 Career College Promise Overview

-*Students do not pay tuition, but students in the College Transfer Pathways, Career-Technical Education Pathways, and Middle College are responsible for buying college textbooks and paying any student fees that are associated with college courses.
-A $16 per semester technology fee will be included.
+*Students do not pay tuition, but students in the College Transfer Pathways and Career-Technical Education Pathways are responsible for buying college textbooks and paying any student fees that are associated with college courses.
 Some classes are only available online.
-Early college students do not pay for textbooks, but are subject to fees.